-Results of Operations (three months ended June 30, 2008 compared to the three months ended June 30, 2007)
+Results of Operations (three months ended September 30, 2008 compared to the three months ended September 30, 2007)

-Collaborative and other research and development revenues decreased to \$2.7 million for the three months ended June 30, 2008 as compared to \$13.4 million for the three months ended June 30, 2007.
+Collaborative and other research and development revenues decreased to \$8.9 million for the three months ended September 30, 2008 as compared to \$20.5 million for the three months ended September 30, 2007.
 This decrease is driven by a reduction in peramivir related activities leading to a reduction in costs and associated revenue from the contract with HHS for the development of peramivir.
 Currently, the majority of the Company's revenues are derived from the reimbursement of costs under the contract with HHS.
-In addition, for the three months ended June 30, 2008, BioCryst recorded a \$4.9 million reserve against revenue in the current quarter for amounts BioCryst previously expected to received from HHS related to costs incurred in the Phase III program for i.m. peramivir, which was voluntarily discontinued earlier this year.
-The reimbursement of these costs is under discussion with HHS.

-Research and development ("R&D") expenses decreased 30% to \$13.4 million for the second quarter of 2008 from \$19.0 million for the second quarter of 2007, while general and administrative ("G&A") expenses increased 32% to \$2.7 million for the second quarter of 2008 from \$2.0 million for the second quarter of 2007.
-The decrease in R&D expenses is primarily due to a reduction in manufacturing costs associated with our peramivir program and a reduction in toxicology expenses.
-The increase in G&A expenses is primarily due to an increase in professional fees and personnel related costs.
+Research and development ("R&D") expenses decreased 46.1% to \$16.0 million for the third quarter of 2008 from \$29.7 million for the third quarter of 2007.
+The decrease in R&D expenses is due to a reduction in manufacturing costs associated with both our peramivir and forodesine HCl programs and a reduction in our clinical development costs associated with our peramivir program.
+These reductions were offset by an increase in our clinical development costs in the forodesine HCl program.